 That’s why you need to set clearly defined time-restricted goals that will do that for you.
 Always know your strong “why” behind each goal and remind yourself of it when a mere thought of procrastinating comes to your mind.

-When you have goals that get you all excited and really light the fire under you, procrastination doesn’t have a chance in hell!
+When you have goals that get you all excited and really light a fire under you, procrastination doesn’t have a chance in hell!

 And if you still find it difficult to keep up with your goals and keep postponing things that need to be done, consider using a digital planner to stay laser-focused and set clear deadlines.